jokecamp/jokecamp.com/_posts/2014-08-08-getting-started-with-iisnode.md

 var authenticationType = req.headers['x-iisnode-auth_type'];
 ```

--  You can use the URL Rewrite (native) module choose which requests get handled by iisnode and which requests skips iisnode.
+-  You can use the URL Rewrite (native) module to choose which requests get handled by iisnode and which requests will skip iisnode.
 This was required when setting up a socket.io server inside iisnode.

  ```xml
  <rewrite>